General Admission Policy

 Adding a Second Master’s Degree

 Graduates with a School of Education master’s degree who subsequently enroll in a second master’s program must complete 30 additional credits beyond the first master’s program to earn a second master’s degree.
 The second master’s program may, however, include specific program requirements that obligate students to take more than the minimum 30 additional credits.
-(Refer to individual program descriptions for specific credit requirements.)
+(Refer to individual program descriptions in this catalog for specific credit requirements.)
 Students should submit an online application.
-Application requirements (excluding transcripts and fees) such as the essay, CV/résumé, dispositions survey, and signed letters of recommendation can be uploaded electronically using SIS Self-Service or mailed to:
+Application requirements (excluding transcripts and fees), such as the essay, CV/résumé, dispositions survey, and signed letters of recommendation, can be uploaded electronically using SIS Self-Service or mailed to:

 Johns Hopkins School of Education